Global Existence of Finite Energy Weak Solutions of Quantum Navier-Stokes Equations: Introduction

 The main result we are going to prove in our paper is the existence of global in time finite energy weak solutions for the Cauchy problem \eqref{eq:qns}, \eqref{eq:id}.
 This is the first result of global existence for finite energy weak solutions to a Navier-Stokes-Korteweg system in several space dimensions.
 For the one dimensional case, in \cite{J3} the global existence of weak solutions for the QNS system \eqref{eq:qns} is proved.
 Furthermore, in \cite{GLF} the authors consider a large class of NSK systems in one dimension, for which they prove the existence of global in time finite energy weak solutions.
 We also mention \cite{CCDZ} where the authors show the existence of global classical solutions around constant states in one space dimension.
 Concerning the multidimensional setting, in \cite{H} the existence of global strong solutions to \eqref{eq:qns} is shown, by choosing a linear pressure and $\kappa=\nu$.

 A global existence result for \eqref{eq:qns}, \eqref{eq:id} with finite energy initial data was already obtained by J\"ungel in \cite{J} in the case $\kappa>\nu$ and $\gamma>3$.
 However, the notion of weak solutions in \cite{J} requires test functions of the type $\rho\phi$, with $\phi$ smooth and compactly supported.
 This particular choice of such test functions does not consider the nodal region $\{\rho=0\}$ in the weak formulation, where there are the main difficulties in dealing with the convective term and it was introduced in \cite{BDL} to prove a global existence result for a Navier-Stokes-Korteweg system \eqref{eq:nsk} with a specific choice of viscosity and capillarity coefficients.
+A similar analysis is also done in \cite{Ji} for the case $\kappa<\nu$.

 Furthermore, some global existence results by using the classical notion of weak solutions have been shown by augmenting the system \eqref{eq:qns} with some additional terms: for example, \cite{GLV} considers a cold pressure term, whereas in \cite{VY2} damping terms are added.
 Those augmented systems ensure that the velocity field is well defined also in the vacuum region and it lies in some suitable Lebesgue or Sobolev spaces.
 From such a priori estimates it is then possible to infer the sufficient compactness properties for the weak solutions, in particular to deal with the convective term in the vacuum region.